KD-kaustubh/Tds-project-1/README.md

 1. `users.csv`: Contains information about 470 GitHub users in Boston with over 100 followers
 2. `repositories.csv`: Contains information about 42640 public repositories from these users
+3. `gitscrap.py`: Python script used to collect this data

 ## Data Collection